szilard/benchm-ml/README.md

 belonging to the same original variable is lost).

-[Spark](2-rf/5b-spark.txt) (MLlib) implementation is slow, provides the lowest accuracy and it [crashes](2-rf/5c-spark-crash.txt) already at *n* = 1M disappointingly (for a "big data" system).
+[Spark](2-rf/5b-spark.txt) (MLlib) implementation is slow, provides the lowest accuracy and it [crashes](2-rf/5c-spark-crash.txt) already at *n* = 1M due to inefficient memory handling, disappointingly for a "big data" system.
 With 250G of RAM it finishes for *n* = 1M, but runs out of memory for *n* = 10M.
-It is possible though to train random forests with a small (and for any practical use pointless) number of trees (although in these cases Spark was still very slow).
+It is possible though to train random forests with a smaller number of trees (but then accuracy is even lower).
 Also, reading the data is more than one line of code and Spark does not provide a one-hot encoder for the categorical data (therefore I used R for that).
-I tried to provide the categorical variables encoded simply as integers and passing the `categoricalFeaturesInfo` parameter, but that made training slower.
+I also tried to provide the categorical variables encoded simply as integers and passing the `categoricalFeaturesInfo` parameter, but that made training slower.
 Finally, note again the low prediction accuracy vs the other methods.
+One can improve a bit by increasing the maximum depth of trees (but only to Spark's limit of 30), but then training slows down further.

 Some more Spark results on a different dataset (the same data as used in this Databricks [blog post](https://databricks.com/blog/2015/01/21/random-forests-and-boosting-in-mllib.html)